 - Up to the ban in 1994 MBM was legally used and cattle were intentionally fed MBM.
-Compound cattle rations contained ruminant protein.
-It was not possible from the data provided to assess the destination of all the MBM utilised i.e. the proportions used in poultry, pig, cattle and pet feed. - The MBM ban of 1994 reduced the likelihood of including MBM in cattle rations but compliance was questionable until improvements in 1997/98.
+Compound cattle rations contained ruminant protein, depending on the relative price of this commodity in comparison to other protein sources. - It was not possible from the data provided to assess the destination of all the MBM utilised in BE, i.e. the proportions used in poultry, pig, cattle and pet feed.

+• The MBM-to-ruminants-ban of 1994 reduced the likelihood of including MBM in cattle rations but compliance was questionable until improvements in 1997/98.